 If one had a cottage, however, one had to find ways to spend money on it.
 One hostess, in setting the guest list for her parties, eliminated anyone whose cottage cost less then $1 million furnished.
 The businesses competing for the summer trade literally chased a fortune.

-Many New York and Boston firms jumped into competition with Newport businesses to cater to the owners of the Newport cottages.
-Some established Newport outlets for their wares.
+Many New York and Boston firms jumped into competition with Newport businesses to cater to the Newport cottagers.
+Some even established Newport outlets for their wares.

-Charles R. Yandell & Co. of New York chased its patrons to their Newport cottages promoting illuminated leathers (printed leather upholstery and tapestries) and hand-painted wallpapers.
+Charles R. Yandell & Co. of New York, for example, chased its patrons to their Newport cottages promoting printed leather upholstery and tapestries and hand-painted wallpapers.

 Boston’s new Portable Electric Light Company hawked its Portable Electric Light in competition with the local firm Cuzzens and Bell.
 The product used an early battery to provide light.
 It could be configured — for a price — to also power a burglar alarm that would sound an alarm if and when burglars ended Newport cottages.